JinRogue/Vertax/docs/README.md

 The **Vertax SDK** is an open-source Python toolkit developed to facilitate efficient and local cryptocurrency tax computations.
 It allows developers to parse Solana blockchain transactions, calculate trading profits, and apply appropriate tax rules based on holding durations.
 This lightweight framework is designed for flexibility and privacy, empowering users to perform all computations locally.

+### **Enhanced Features**
+- **Improved Solana Transaction Parsing**: Handles complex transactions, including partial fills and multi-instruction trades, with better error handling and fallback mechanisms.
+- **Integrated Tax Rule Engine**: Automatically classifies transactions based on short-term and long-term holding periods and applies the correct tax calculations.
+- **Privacy-Focused Data Handling**: Ensures that all transaction data is processed locally with no external storage or transmission, maintaining user privacy and security.

 ---

 ## **Table of Contents**